animal-locator-drone/.github/README.md

          2. Customize settings for searching for dogs.
          3. See the current status of the mission
          4. See images of dogs and generally what the drone sees
+      2. Views
+         1. Dog Finder
+            1. Subviews
+               1. Feed of detected dogs
+                  1. Allows you to see pictures of found dogs and browse through them.
+                  2. Selecting one will display it in "is this your dog"
+               2. "Is this your dog" card
+                  1. Includes a picture of the dog
+                  2. location of the dog on map
+                  3. Option to select if it should be further investigated or ignored.
+         2. Video View
+            1. A live stream showing what the drone sees and detections on screen in real time.
+         3. Map View
+            1. An interactive map
+               1. Location of drone
+               2. Locations of detected dogs.
+         4. Select Mission
+            1. View at the beginning to select which mission the drone should fly.
+            2. Also displays a map showing the route of the mission.
+         5. ABORT MISSION
+            1. Button to abort the current mission.
+            2. Always visible
+      3. Controller
+         1. Processes data produced by the user as well as data retrieved from the backend server.
+         2. Caters the data to be best viewed by the individual "Views"
+         3. Stores and retrieves data from the client's local data store.
+"Client Store"
+      4. Client Store
+         1. Used to store data relevant to the current mission in the RAM of the client.
    4. Ground Pilot Device
       1. The ground pilot device will allow a pilot to monitor and take emergency manual control of the drone.
       2. This is a requirement by the FAA for all autonomous drones and a critical safety measure.
+      3. Communicates directly with PX4 SITL via mavlink.

 ### Implementation